s0ysau/project-3_unit-3/README.md

 <h4>API Object Structure</h4>

 ![API_Object](images/API_object_structure.png)
 Above is how one project for a power supply is structure.
-There are common keys such as title, img and price and keys unqiue to the product: For example, power and efficiency are unique to the power supply.
+There are common keys such as title, img and price while other keys are unique to the product: For example, power and efficiency are only for the power supply.

 <h2>Organization</h2>
 With the concept of separation of concern in mind, I organized, first between Frontend and Backend and then between different components.